The worst abuses of power I’ve ever seen first-hand were committed by a group of five year olds.

 Paley continued to propose the rule to her class each year until she retired in 1995.
 When her students graduated kindergarten, she says, they took the rule with them and tried to implement it in their new classrooms.
 “They wouldn’t let the idea go,” Paley told Greater Good in a recent interview.
 “They had been convinced.
 And once you see the point of it, you do not easily give it up.”

 Stories like these reveal what may be the greatest lesson offered by You Can’t Say You Can’t Play.
 Paley says she is often asked whether her students were in for a shock when they entered the “real” world, where people deny, reject, and exclude each other all the time.
 But her book forces us to consider whether the world works that way because we allow it to.
-Perhaps if we guide children to live by her rule from the time they’re young, we might help change the world they graduate into.
+Perhaps if we guide children to live by her rule from the time they’re young, we might help change the world into which they graduate.